"The literature that should be freely accessible online is that which scholars give to the world without expectation of payment."

 - Open access does not conflict with peer review.
 For example, the NIH Public Access Policy only requires deposit of peer-reviewed manuscripts in PubMed Central.

 - Open access need not apply to all works of scholarship.
-Many OA policies apply to journal articles or similar short works, but not to monographs.
+Many open access policies apply to journal articles or similar short works, but not to monographs.

 - Open access need not be not mandatory in all instances.
-Many university OA policies include a clause to opt-out of depositing an article.
+Many university open access policies include a clause to opt-out of depositing an article.

 - Open access often does not ask an author to transfer copyright.
 Keeping your copyright gives you flexibility for future use of your scholarship.